-The 1999 Private Bill, as amended by the 2018 Private Bill, prohibits any person and his/her affiliates from acquiring, either directly or indirectly, voting shares of iA Financial Corporation if the acquisition results in the person and his/her affiliates holding 10% or more of the voting rights attached to the shares.
-As such, the Private Bill further provides that in the event that an acquisition is made in contravention of the foregoing, an individual on behalf of whom the shares are acquired cannot exercise the voting rights attached to the aggregate of his/her shares for as long as they are in contravention of this provision.
+The 1999 Private Bill, as amended by the 2018 Private Bill, prohibits any person and their affiliates from acquiring, either directly or indirectly, voting shares of iA Financial Corporation if the acquisition results in the person and their affiliates holding 10% or more of the voting rights attached to the shares.
+As such, the Private Bill further provides that in the event that an acquisition is made in contravention of the foregoing, an individual on behalf of whom the shares are acquired cannot exercise the voting rights attached to the aggregate of their shares for as long as they are in contravention of this provision.
 In addition, under the Private Bill, iA Financial Corporation must directly or indirectly hold 100% of the Common Shares of iA Insurance.

-For information on the debentures and the share capital, refer to the Management's Discussion and Analysis, "Financial Position" section on pages 31 to 37, and to page 57 to 58 of iA Financial Corporation's Consolidated Financial Statements (notes 16 and 17).
+For information on the debentures and the share capital, refer to the Management's Discussion and Analysis, "Financial Position" section on pages 40 to 44, and pages 80 to 82 of iA Financial Corporation's Consolidated Financial Statements (Notes 18 and 19).